Wantilan

-A wantilan is a Balinese pavilion (bale) used for activities involving large crowds.
+A wantilan (Balinese script: ᬯᬦ᭄ᬢᬶᬮᬦ᭄) is a Balinese pavilion (bale) used for activities involving large crowds.
 A wantilan is the largest type of bale in Balinese architecture.
 A wantilan is basically a large wall-less hall placed under a large multi-tiered roof.
 A wantilan as a public building is usually located at a village's main square or main junction and functions as an open hall to hold large community activities such as meeting halls or a public musical gamelan performance.
 A wantilan is also a religious building, an integral part of Balinese temples used to hold the Balinese cockfighting ceremony (Balinese tajen).

 Form

 The wantilan is an imposing pavilion built over a low plinth and topped with two or three tiered pyramidal roofs.
 The building has no walls.
 The enormous roof is traditionally supported by four main posts and twelve or twenty peripheral posts.
-The roof is normally constructed in two or three tiers (Balinese matumpang) covered with clay pantiles or thatched material.
+The roof is normally constructed in two or three tiers (Balinese matumpang), covered with clay pantiles or thatched material.

-The space of a wantilan is usually of a simple flat floor, sometimes with a stage on the other end, where gamelan or traditional dances can be performed.
+The space of a wantilan is usually a simple flat floor, sometimes with a stage on the other end where gamelan or traditional dances can be performed.
 Sometimes the floor is designed like a rectangular amphitheater facing a central raised stage; this kind of wantilan is usually used for holding a cockfighting ceremony.
 A wantilan is typically found at the center of a Balinese village (public-use) or at the outermost courtyard of a Balinese temple compound (religious-use).